-Some of the ASO’s highlights during Maestro Novo’s tenure include 2016 and 2017 return appearances at the Music Center at Strathmore with cellist Lynn Harrell and violinist James Ehnes, a 2012 return appearance at the Clarice Smith Performing Arts Center with mezzo-soprano Denyce Graves for the ASO’s 50th Anniversary Gala Concert, a 2008 ASCAP Adventurous Programming Award, a national broadcast on NPR’s Performance Today, local broadcasts on Baltimore’s Classical Station WBJC and the launching of the ASO’s first commercial CD commemorating the 300th anniversary of the signing of Annapolis’ Royal Charter.
+Some of the ASO’s highlights during Maestro Novo’s tenure include 2016, 2017 and 2018 return appearances at the Music Center at Strathmore with cellist Lynn Harrell, violinist James Ehnes and guitarist Manuel Barrueco, a 2012 return appearance at the Clarice Smith Performing Arts Center with mezzo-soprano Denyce Graves for the ASO’s 50th Anniversary Gala Concert, a 2008 ASCAP Adventurous Programming Award, a national broadcast on NPR’s Performance Today, local broadcasts on Baltimore’s Classical Station WBJC and the launching of the ASO’s first commercial CD commemorating the 300th anniversary of the signing of Annapolis’ Royal Charter.
 Additionally, the League of American Orchestras recognized the ASO’s potential and selected it nationwide as one of only five participants in the Institutional Vision Leadership Initiative two-year seminar (2005–2007).
 The successful partnership between Mr. Novo and the ASO has received consistent critical acclaim: “Under its music director, José-Luis Novo, the ASO blazed its way through music by Handel, Falla and Nielsen.”
 The Capital Gazette.
 “Novo’s smart programming showed the orchestra in full unison and as individual players ready to attempt the best.”
 The Washington Post.
 “Novo's taut tempos and flair for building crescendos paid off handsomely.”
 The Baltimore Sun.

 A committed advocate of contemporary music, Maestro Novo has worked with some of today’s foremost composers and has led eighteen orchestral world premieres, many of which were commissioned through his own initiative.
 In the operatic field, he made his debut conducting a production of Smetana’s The Bartered Bride in collaboration with the late Maestro Julius Rudel and subsequently has conducted productions of Britten’s Albert Herring, Menotti’s Old Maid and the Thief, and Vaughan Williams’ Riders to the Sea.